MHMALEK/SALTOKS-CodeChallenge/README.md

 # Salto KS Test

-Hi! this the Code challenge that you gave me! hope it has good points for you.
+Hi! this the Code challenge that you gave me!
+Hope it's all great!

 # Main Stack